-CEO, Fair Train Apprenticeships aren't everything currently surrounding apprenticeships, and the resources their implementation will demand, other types of work experience will get less attention than they merit.
-Placements (from the traditional five days for year 10 students to the incoming threemonth placements for 16- to 19-year-olds in technical education), traineeships, internships and volunteering that leads to employment are all immensely important.
+ROD NATKIFI CEO, Fair Train Apprenticeships aren't everything currently surrounding apprenticeships, and the resources their implementation will demand, other types of work experience will get less attention than they merit.
+Placements (from the traditional five days for year 10 students to the incoming three-month placements for 16- to 19-year-olds in technical education), traineeships, internships and volunteering that leads to employment are all immensely important.
 Traineeships have an especially key role to play as a lead-in, pre-apprenticeship programme.
 One could consider placements, internships and volunteering as being primarily about "soft skills" and getting to understand the working environment - whereas traineeships can be considered more "sleeves-rolled-up" preparation for a job in a specific sector.
 Unemployed young people who have little or no work experience and who have not yet achieved a full level three qualification are going to find the job hunt especially hard.
 They're also unlikely to be ready to fully capitalise on an apprenticeship.
-Traineeships help to bridge that experience and skills gap, as well as adding capacity to 66 Getting it right is a win-win-win employers, and to send the learners on the path to employment or an apprenticeship.
-Work experience that begins as early as possible (and I'd like to see it start with 11-year-olds) and continues throughout a young person's educational and personal development, taking some people right need images.
-A good picture is where you will gain the advantage.
-Topicality What's new is news.
-Write for the publication Newspapers generally have a house style.
-Look at who you are writing for and copy their house style.
-A pitch idea for a national paper will look quite different.
-Widen your net If you have a story about, for example, a carpentry apprentice, don't just think local - think niche, too.
-A search will reveal that there are 27 magazine contacts who are interested in writing about carpentry.
-Don't just think print Look at broadcast, blogs and online news, too.
+Traineeships help to bridge that experience and skills gap, as well as adding capacity to Getting it right is a win-win-win employers, and to send the learners on the path to employment or an apprenticeship.
+Work experience that begins as early as possible (and I'd like to see it start with 11-year-olds) and continues throughout a young person's educational and personal development, taking some people right through to a degree apprenticeship, is a hugely powerful navigational tool for those learners on careers' crazy paving.
+For employers, it represents a genuine talent pipeline that has significant bottom-line benefits, alongside CSR merits.
+These range from cutting recruitment costs to providing invaluable management experience and raising both the morale and productivity of an existing workforce.
+Getting it right is a win-win-win for learner, employer and learning provider - and ultimately for our economy and society.